 A Pay Less Notice can be negative, it simply needs to calculate the sum due.
 If it is negative it is saying the payee has been overpaid.
 Generally, that means no further sums are due, but if the contract expressly requires an overpayment to be repaid then the payer would be able to demand repayment.
 How practical that is and depending on the value involved and what stage the project is at determines whether or not an adjudication would be commercially viable.

-As noted above the parties are free to agree the “prescribed period” for a Pay Less Notice, that is the deadline before payment is actually due to be made.
+As noted above the parties are free to agree the “prescribed period” for a Pay Less Notice, that is the last day a Pay Less Notice can be served before payment is actually due to be made.
 If the contract has been amended to one day before the Final Date for Payment then this is legally valid.
 As an example, contracts where 90-day payment terms have been agreed with a provision to allow service of a Pay Less Notice one day before payment is due.
 That legally entitles the payer to not pay for three months and then at one minute to midnight wipe out the whole agreed payment due with a Pay Less Notice.
 If you are a victim of this kind of conduct and a dispute arises, the value of works on day 89 needs to be assessed and an adjudication option considered.

 To be valid the Pay Less Notice must have form/substance, intent and timely delivery.